Share an Embed Link

 Distributed By - Shows the user that distributed the assessment.

-Distribution List - Shows to whom the assessment has been shared and provides options to invite new teachers or remove those in the list.
-(It is here that you can invite any teacher on campus to view your shared assessment whether or not that teacher is in the original PLC/Data Team or distribution list.)
+Distribution List - Shows to whom the assessment has been shared and provides options to invite new teachers or remove teachers from the distribution list.

-Start Date / End Date - Designates the date for when the shared assessment is available for activation.
+Assessment Start Date / End Date - Designates the date for when the shared assessment is available for activation.
 As soon as an assessment is shared, it is viewable for those in the distribution list, but they will not be able to activate it until the start date.
 Once the end date is expired, it will remain on the recipients' Lessons / Assessment list, but they will no longer be able to activate it.
-Even if a teacher has an unfinished assessment, you can end the assessment.
-Please note that this will restrict the teacher from fully ending the assessment.
+Even if a teacher has an unfinished assessment, you can end the assessment and the teacher will no longer be able to add any more grades for the assessment.

 Use Locked Browser - If students will be using a device for this test, you may not want them to be able to leave the assessment screen (by clicking a different browser tab, calculator, etc.).
-This setting will notify them of this limitation when they start the assessment and then if they click outside of the assessment's browser tab they will be notified they are locked out and must see their teacher about regaining access.
-On the notification screen students see, any teacher or admin can restore their access by typing login credentials.
+This setting will notify them of this limitation when they start the assessment and then if they click outside of the assessment's browser tab they will see a window notifying them they have been locked out and containing a place for a teacher or test proctor to enter credentials, restoring their access.

 Email Recipients - You can send an email to each of the recipients to inform them of changes, remind them of impending deadlines, or any other message you would like.
 The email is sent to teachers currently in your distribution list and is sent to the email they use to log in to ALL In Learning.